-Queer Dimensionalities explores the possibilities of what it might look like if I took a chance to author myself in the terms of my own deeply personal vision.
-As a queer person, I’ve thought a lot about what it means to be seen in culturally mainstream ways, while being largely imperceptible at the same time.
-As an artist that explores the interwoven technologies of identity and photography, I often wonder how much can be understood about a person from looking at a photograph of that person.
-I am interested in the limitations and possibilities of photography, and how an image has the power to stage complex situations of self.
-Departing from figurative representation, this project considers how queerness might be represented in textural, spatial, and atmospheric ways.
+As a queer person, artist, and scholar, I’ve thought a lot about what it means to be seen in culturally mainstream ways while being largely imperceptible at the same time.
+I often wonder how much can be understood about a person from looking at a photographic portrait of that person.
+I am interested in both the limitations and possibilities of photography, and how images have the power to stage complex situations of self that extend beyond figurative representation.
+Departing from a corporeal frame-of-reference, Queer Dimensionalities visually articulates my own queerness in textural, spatial, and atmospheric ways.

 Much of my process for this project took place on walks around my neighborhood in rural Kansas.
 During these walks I took lots of pictures of the subjects I encountered most: grass, flowers, water, sidewalks, stones, and my shadow.
 Given my interest in cultural legibility and figurative representation, I wondered what it might look like if my shadow was digitally obscured in the images using Adobe Photoshop.
 This simple intervention renders the sensuous-yet-artificial representation of textures, spaces, and atmospheres as the new subject of each work.
 Some are subtle and slow to unravel; others almost break with the initial photograph entirely.
 In departing from a figurative frame-of-reference, these pieces approach queerness as a way to perceive orientations that are difficult to depict through normative cultural frames.